 look at the way they flinch when a fly

 lands on them.

-Shampoos, fly repellents, midges, toxic pollens (buttercups), mud, bacteria and poor health can all be irritants to the skin and cause an abundance of intense conditions that affect thousands of equines.
+Shampoos, fly repellents, midges, toxic pollens (buttercups), mud, bacteria, and poor health.
+All potential irritants to the skin, causing an abundance of intense conditions that affect thousands of equines.

-The skin is the largest organ in the body, so the question becomes more about what gives our horses good quality skin, and what wreaks havoc to create poor skin?
-It's all too easy to slap on topical creams and steroids, or feed antibiotics in the hope that these will fix the 'problem', but these tend to bury the problem, while further adding more chemical toxins into an already overburdened system.
+The skin is the largest - and most visible! - organ of the body, so understandably it's all too easy to slap on topical creams or oils, inject steroids or feed antibiotics, in the hope that these will fix a skin 'problem'.
+However, these will simply bury the problem even deeper, while further adding more chemical toxins into an already overburdened system.

-The way to healthy skin is not about what you put on the body, but what you put in the body.
+The way to healthy skin is about what nutrients we feed into the body, and not about putting anything on the body.